 Limited liability corporation in which all managing members are 501(c)(3) nonprofit organizations or limited liability corporations whose sole members are 501(c)(3) nonprofit organizations.

-Limited partnership in which all general partners are 501(c)(3) nonprofit organizations or limited corporations whose sole members are 501(c)(3) nonprofit organizations.
+Limited partnership in which all general partners are 501(c)(3) nonprofit organizations or limited liability corporations whose sole members are 501(c)(3) nonprofit organizations.

 Qualified community development entity as defined in section 45D(c)(1) of the Internal Revenue Code of 1986.

-Note, individual entities, for-profit organizations, and nonprofit organizations exempt from taxation under section 501(c)(4) of the Internal Revenue Code that lobby are not eligible to receive Brownfields Grants.
+Note, individuals, for-profit organizations, organizations exempt from taxation under section 501(c)(4) of the Internal Revenue Code that lobby the Federal government, and nonprofit organizations that are not tax exempt under section 501(c)(3) are ineligible to receive Brownfields Assessment Grants.

 III.B.
-Threshold Criteria for Assessment Grants
+Threshold Criteria for Community-wide Assessment Grants

-This section contains the threshold eligibility criteria that ensure applicants are eligible to receive an Assessment Grant.
+This section contains the threshold eligibility criteria that ensure applicants are eligible to receive a Community-wide Assessment Grant.
 Threshold criteria are pass/fail and are based on certain requests for information identified below.
 The information you submit will be used by EPA solely to make eligibility determinations for Brownfield Grants and is not legally binding for other purposes including federal, state, or Tribal enforcement actions.
 Only those applications that pass all the threshold criteria will be evaluated against the evaluation criteria in Section V.A. of this announcement.

-Entities applying for an FY24 Community-wide Assessment Grant may not apply for (or be a non-lead coalition member of) an FY24 Assessment Coalition Grant, an FY24 Community-wide Assessment Grant for States and Tribes, or an FY24 Multipurpose Grant.
+Entities applying for an FY25 Community-wide Assessment Grant may not apply for (or be a non-lead coalition member of) an FY25 Assessment Coalition Grant or an FY25 Community-wide Assessment Grant for States and Tribes.

-Entities that were awarded (or pending an award for) an FY22 or FY23 Community-wide Assessment Grant for States and Tribes are not eligible to apply for Assessment Grant funding under this solicitation.
+Entities that were awarded (or pending an award for) an FY22, FY23, or FY24 Community-wide Assessment Grant for States and Tribes are not eligible to apply for Assessment Grant funding under this solicitation.

 Applicants may not submit multiple applications (i.e., submit applications for different projects) under this solicitation.
 EPA considers departments, agencies, or instrumentalities of the same state, Tribal, or city governments to be the same applicant if they are directly supervised or controlled by the same elected/appointed executive (even if they have different unique entity identifier numbers).
-For example, a corporation formed under state or local law to perform redevelopment activities on behalf of or in support of a local government that is primarily staffed by employees of that local government will be considered an agency or instrumentality of that local government for the purposes of this threshold criterion.
+For example, a corporation formed under state or local law to perform redevelopment activities on behalf of or in support of a local government that is primarily staffed by employees of that local government will be considered an agency or instrumentality of that local government.
 These eligibility determinations are made on a case-by-case basis since state and local laws vary.

 Applicants that exceed the number and type of applications allowable will be contacted, prior to review of any of the applications by EPA, to determine which application(s) the applicant will withdraw from the competition.